mithie/spring-boot-microservice-demo/README.md

 ### Declarative Service Calls and Fallback behaviour with Feign and Hystrix

 **06_Feign_And_Hystrix** shows the use of declarative REST clients and how fallback mechanisms work when a service cannot be reached anymore.
 Also, testing of Feign with wiremock will be shown.

+### Integration testing of Spring Cloud Applications

+**07_Integration_Testing** shows a way how to realize a fully automated test setup for integration testing.
+This enables us to receive immediate feedback whether our application stack works as expected or not.

 ## Architecture